3 Days in Palermo: The Perfect First-Time Itinerary

 I recommend Bar Del Corso.
 It’s a small standing cafe where you can have a quick espresso and grab a cornetto before a short walk to your first stop of the day, Ballaro Market.

-This market is the largest and oldest in Palermo.
-It is loud, smelly, busy, and sells everything from fish and vegetables to clothing and cannoli.
-Going in the morning is the best time, because this is when the market is most active.
+This market is the largest and oldest in Palermo, and my favourite market in the city.
+It is loud and busy, and sells everything from fish and vegetables to clothing and cannoli.

 a fried arancini ball wrapped in a paper towel being held in a hand with a market behind the arancini